LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Method

-While the pre-trained I2V model struggles with selective preservation, LoRA on a single video alone surprisingly enables the model to learn effective mask-guided inpainting priors.
-We speculate this is due to the diffusion transformer processing inputs as discretized tokens, with a spatially varying mask sharing a similar token-level representation, making the adaptation not very difficult.
+One interesting observation is that while a pre-trained I2V model struggles with selective editing, LoRA training on a single video alone learns effective mask-guided inpainting priors.
+We speculate this is due to the diffusion transformer processing inputs as discretized tokens, with a spatially varying mask sharing a similar token-level representation, making the adaptation straightfoward.

-\subsubsection{Appearance Control in Propagated Edits.}
+\subsubsection{Appearance Control in Propagated Edits}

 An edit in the first frame rarely stays static: the modified region may rotate, deform, or follow its own motion trajectory (e.g., petals unfolding as a flower blooms).
 To make the subsequent frames look natural, the model has to infer how the edited region should appear under these evolving viewpoints and states.
 When the only constraint is the first frame itself, this inference is under-specified, and the edit drifts away from the user’s intent.
 To address this, we allow users to edit any subsequent frame, providing direct guidance for how the appearance should look at specific points in time.